UNL College of Architecture Phase Two Expansion

 Creating a Flexible Learning Environment

-The HDR Pavilion, an entirely mass timber structure, will feature 31 new studio spaces, a student lounge and an additional crit space on the second, third and fourth floors.
-Design elements such as exposed wood and long-span timber beams create a flexible and environmentally conscious learning environment while drafting tables and studio bleachers for crit spaces create a dynamic space.
-Kalwall panels comprising the Pavilion’s north façade are arranged in a staggered fashion, allowing natural daylight to come through and illuminate the space.
+The HDR Pavilion, an entirely mass timber structure, features 31 new studio spaces, a student lounge and an additional crit space on the second, third and fourth floors.
+Design elements such as exposed wood and long-span timber beams create a flexible and environmentally conscious learning environment, while drafting tables and studio bleachers for crit spaces create a dynamic space.
+Kalwall panels comprising the Pavilion’s north façade are arranged staggered, allowing natural daylight to come through and illuminate the space.
+Renovations and additions to the campus include:

 • Deployable display walls built into the ceilings of the “T” Studio can be pivoted down into the space, allowing views through the storefront that put learning on display.